 Research ideas for venue décor & styling

 Think about how you want your ceremony and reception venue to be decorated.
-If your venue is a blank space, consider hiring a venue stylist to dress the spaces.
+If your venue is a blank space, consider hiring a venue stylist to design and dress the spaces.

 Order wedding cake